Forte-Service-Company-Ltd/float128/README.md

 | Division Large (numerator is zero)     | 190   | 190     | 190   |
 | Square Root                            | 1320  | 2156    | 3108  |
 | Natural logarithm                      | 50112 | 62647   | 69569 |

+## Audits

+This library has been audited by:

+- Code4rena, April 2025. [_See the Code4rena report here_](https://code4rena.com/reports/2025-04-forte-float128-solidity-library).
+All findings fixed.